 - Trigger Point Injections

 Spinal Pain-related services are provided in one convenient location.
-Physician office visits, x-rays, MRI imaging, CT scan imaging, physical therapy, decompression, alternative medicine, and interventional pain management procedures are all centralized at Palomar Pain Management Center’s Escondido location for patient convenience and ease of treatment.
+Physician office visits, x-rays, MRI imaging, CT scan imaging, physical therapy, decompression, alternative medicine, and interventional pain management procedures are all centralized at Palomar Spine & Pain’s Escondido location for patient convenience and ease of treatment.

 Spinal Injections Diagnose and Reduce Pain